Hurricane Helene (1958): Preparations

 Due to the potential impacts from Helene, the Weather Bureau began to advise prompt emergency evacuation in their advisories.
 Areas between Beaufort, South Carolina and Cape Fear, North Carolina were urged to begin evacuation procedures immediately.
 The Southeastern American Red Cross sent ten field staff warnings to locations in Georgia and South Carolina in order to assist in setting up emergency shelters.
 The Red Cross held 27 hurricane preparation conferences to plan preparation procedures.
 Other civil defense organizations also mobilized hurricane preparation staff and equipment.
 The Weather Bureau sent a mobile weather station to Charleston, South Carolina in order to monitor weather conditions and alert surrounding populations with short-range radio equipment.
 Beaches on North Carolina's coast, including Wrightsville Beach and Carolina Beach, were completely evacuated during the night of September 27.
 In Wilmington, North Carolina, 100 members of the United States National Guard were dispatched to monitor waterfront property, while 60 others were kept on standby.
 Civilian vehicles attempting to enter Myrtle Beach, South Carolina were sent back by highway patrol 15 mi outside the city borders, following an order issued by Governor of South Carolina George Bell Timmerman, Jr. The order was issued to minimize casualties and prevent looting.
 Approximately 100 members of the National Guard and local police were kept to patrol the beach.
 Despite repeated orders for mandatory evacuation, a few people remained in Myrtle Beach.
 Civil Defense authorities forcibly evacuated stragglers, but others were permitted to remain.

-Impact and aftermath
+Impact

 United States East Coast

 Despite not making landfall, Helene's close proximity to the United States resulted in impacts along the East Coast.
 Impacts were most severe in North Carolina, where the hurricane made its closest approach.
 Wind impacts were felt primarily from South Carolina to Virginia, though a frontal zone aided in bringing precipitation as far north as Maine.
 In the United States, Helene caused $11.2 million in damages and one indirect fatality.